duriancrepe/hardlinker/README.md

 # Hardlink Creator

 This project provides a tool for creating hardlinks between a source directory and a destination directory.
-It includes both a main implementation and a raw implementation, along with additional utilities for mapping and handling movie metadata.
+It includes both a mapped implementation and a raw implementation, along with additional utilities for mapping and handling movie metadata from multiple online databases.

 ## Table of Contents